Integer (NYSE:ITGR) Issues FY 2021 Earnings Guidance

-Integer (NYSE:ITGR) last announced its quarterly earnings results on Thursday, October 28th.
-The medical equipment provider reported $1.05 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.96 by $0.09.
-The business had revenue of $305.57 million for the quarter, compared to analyst estimates of $303.23 million.
-Integer had a return on equity of 9.69% and a net margin of 7.51%.
-Integer’s quarterly revenue was up 29.5% on a year-over-year basis.
-During the same quarter in the previous year, the firm earned $0.50 EPS.
-On average, analysts expect that Integer will post 3.98 earnings per share for the current year.

-In other news, Director Bill R. Sanford sold 10,527 shares of the company’s stock in a transaction on Friday, August 20th.
-The stock was sold at an average price of $96.63, for a total transaction of $1,017,224.01.
-Following the transaction, the director now owns 51,436 shares of the company’s stock, valued at $4,970,260.68.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, SVP Anthony W. Borowicz sold 1,100 shares of the company’s stock in a transaction on Wednesday, August 11th.
-The shares were sold at an average price of $90.22, for a total value of $99,242.00.
-Following the transaction, the senior vice president now directly owns 21,333 shares in the company, valued at approximately $1,924,663.26.
+In other Integer news, EVP Joseph F. Flanagan sold 2,645 shares of the business’s stock in a transaction dated Tuesday, September 14th.
+The shares were sold at an average price of $93.13, for a total value of $246,328.85.
+Following the sale, the executive vice president now directly owns 9,956 shares in the company, valued at $927,202.28.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, Director Bill R. Sanford sold 10,527 shares of the business’s stock in a transaction dated Friday, August 20th.
+The stock was sold at an average price of $96.63, for a total value of $1,017,224.01.
+Following the sale, the director now owns 51,436 shares in the company, valued at approximately $4,970,260.68.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 16,772 shares of company stock worth $1,596,670.
-Insiders own 2.08% of the company’s stock.
+Insiders sold 14,272 shares of company stock valued at $1,362,795 in the last ninety days.
+Corporate insiders own 2.08% of the company’s stock.

-An institutional investor recently raised its position in Integer stock.
-Morgan Stanley boosted its stake in Integer Holdings Co.
-(NYSE:ITGR) by 76.7% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 153,069 shares of the medical equipment provider’s stock after purchasing an additional 66,458 shares during the quarter.
-Morgan Stanley owned about 0.46% of Integer worth $14,420,000 as of its most recent SEC filing.
-Hedge funds and other institutional investors own 98.43% of the company’s stock.
+A hedge fund recently raised its stake in Integer stock.
+Morgan Stanley raised its holdings in shares of Integer Holdings Co.
+(NYSE:ITGR) by 76.7% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 153,069 shares of the medical equipment provider’s stock after acquiring an additional 66,458 shares during the quarter.
+Morgan Stanley owned approximately 0.46% of Integer worth $14,420,000 at the end of the most recent quarter.
+98.75% of the stock is owned by institutional investors.

 Integer Holdings Corp. engages in the manufacture and development of medical devices and components.
 It operates through the Medical and Non-Medical segments.
 The Medical segment includes the cardio and vascular, cardiac and neuromodulation, surgical, orthopedics, and portable medical product lines.
 The Non-Medical segment comprises customized battery power and management systems, charging and docking stations, and power supplies.